Commonwealth MRT station

-Commonwealth MRT station is an above-ground Mass Rapid Transit (MRT) station on the East–West Line in Queenstown, Singapore.
-Operated by SMRT, the station serves nearby landmarks such as the Delta Swimming Complex and Thye Hong Centre.
+Commonwealth MRT station is an above-ground Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Queenstown, Singapore.
+Operated by SMRT Corporation, the station serves nearby landmarks such as the Faith Methodist Church and Queensway Secondary School.

-First announced in May 1982 as Queenstown, it swapped names with Commonwealth in March 1987.
-The station commenced operations along with the entire MRT system on 12 March 1988 by Prime Minister Lee Kuan Yew.
+First announced in May 1982 as Queenstown, the station switched names with the then-Commonwealth station in March 1987.
+It officially commenced operations on 12 March 1988 as part of Phase IA of the MRT, an extension from Tiong Bahru station to Clementi.
+Accessibility enhancements on the station's facilities were conducted in 2008.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.

-Like other elevated stations on the Tiong Bahru–Clementi stretch, the station feature grilles and horizontal louvres.
+Like other elevated stations on Phase IA, the station feature grilles and horizontal louvres.

 History

-Commonwealth station was first included in the early plans of the MRT system in May 1982.
-Initially meant to be part of Phase II of the system, it was later announced in June 1983 to be part of Phase IA, an extension of Phase I from Tiong Bahru to Clementi stations, of the MRT as Queenstown.
+Commonwealth station was first included with the name Queenstown in the early plans of the MRT system in May 1982.
+Initially meant to be part of Phase II of the system, it was later announced in June 1983 to be part of Phase IA, an extension of Phase I from Tiong Bahru to Clementi.

-By October 1983, eleven local companies, nine of which were joint ventures with foreign businesses, were chosen in the pre-qualification stage for the design work of the Tiong Bahru-Clementi Stretch out of 38 applications.
-In January 1984, it was announced that a five member team consisting of Mott, Hay and Anderson, Sir William Halcrow and Partners, BSK-BS Konsult, DP Architects, and the Public Works Department (PWD), won a contract for architectural and engineering consultancy as well as the design of said stretch.
+In October 1983, eleven local companies, nine of which were joint ventures with foreign businesses, were chosen in the pre-qualification stage out of 38 applications for the design work of Phase IA.
+In January 1984, it was announced that a five-member joint venture, consisting of Mott, Hay and Anderson, Sir William Halcrow and Partners, BSK-BS Konsult, DP Architects, and the Public Works Department (PWD), had won a S$5.99 million (US$2.81 million) contract for architectural and engineering consultancy as well as the design of the stations.